Digillect/registry-cleaner/docs/configuration.md

 Name of the Nexus repository that holds images of the registry.

-#### repositoryFrom

-Name of the environment variable to get an actual repository name from.

 #### username

 Username to authenticate to the Nexus server.